 So we had better add some opening titles and ending credits to the project and this will cost us the princely sum of one more track.
 Up to 8 tracks now.

-Finally, because I totally lack imagination and cannot right now think of something to stuff into another track let’s just add one more for good measure and no particular reason!
+Finally, because I totally lack imagination and cannot right now think of something to stuff into another track let’s just add three more for good measure and no particular reason!

-Most of the current batch of video editors have at least 15 tracks and some go up to 99 so as a point to consider regarding choosing a suitable product the number of tracks is close to irrelevant.
+Most of the current batch of video editors have at an absolute minimum 15 tracks and some go up to 99 so as a point to consider regarding choosing a suitable product the number of tracks is close to irrelevant.

 A Few Final Points

 Within the features of the video overlay tracks you should look for the ability to crop and re-size the overlay easily.